-- Emergency Medical Kit: We always have one in our car so it makes sense to have one in your RV as well.
+- Emergency Medical Kit: We always have one in our car, it makes sense to have one in your RV as well.
 Some of the items you want to include in your emergency kit include a first aid kit, weather radio, snacks, and water, and some way to keep warm if you lose power and can’t start a fire such as this camping blanket.

 - Extra Fuel: Carry extra fuel if you can do so safely.
 Have a tank full of fuel available as a precaution.
 This 12-gallon marine fuel tank is a bestseller.

 - Tool Kit: A tool kit and extra tools such as shovels, a hammer, outdoor survival knives are good to have when you need to repair something unexpected.

 Check our this boondocking video for more tips.